aryarm/varCA/rules/README.md

 #### for prediction datasets

 - `results.tsv.gz` - the predicted variants in TSV format
-- `results.vcf.gz` - the predicted variants in VCF format with recalibrated QUAL scores
+- `final.vcf.gz` - the predicted variants in VCF format with recalibrated QUAL scores

 #### for training datasets